Devsh-Graphics-Programming/Nabla/README.md

 ## Contracting

-The members of Devsh Graphics Programming Sp. z O.O.
-(Company Registration (KRS) #: 0000764661) are available (individually or collectively) for contracts on projects of various scopes and timescales, especially on foreign frameworks, codebases and third-party 3D frameworks.
-We provide expertise in OpenGL, OpenGL ES, WebGL, Vulkan, OpenCL, CUDA, D3D12 and D3D11, computer vision, Audio programming, DSP, video encoding and decoding as well as more generalized High Performance Computing.
+The members of **Devsh Graphics Programming Sp. z O.O.** (Company Registration (KRS) #: 0000764661) are available (individually or collectively) for contracts on projects of various scopes and timescales, especially on foreign frameworks, codebases and third-party 3D frameworks.
+We provide expertise in *OpenGL, OpenGL ES, WebGL, Vulkan, OpenCL, CUDA, D3D12 and D3D11, computer vision, Audio programming, DSP, video encoding and decoding as well as more generalized High Performance Computing*.
 Our language of choice is C++17 with C++11 and C11 coming in close second, however we're also amenable to Java, Python and related languages.

 Contact ***[@devshgraphicsprogramming](https://github.com/devshgraphicsprogramming)*** (e-mail available in the GitHub profile) with inquires into contracting.